-As a Nubart client you receive an overview with statistics from the use of your audio-guides as often as you want.
+As a Nubart client you receive an overview with usage stats as often as you want.
 Included in those free data reports:

 Since every card has a unique code, we can do data mining for you.
 For example, we can answer questions like: "How many French visitors came to my museum during the afternoon?".
 Or: "let me know if the track Nr.
 14 has been more listened to by Japanese then by Chinese visitors".Learn more about Nubart as a data collector